 Feature Selection and CNN

-This project builds a neural network to predict whether a particular bank customer is satisfied or not, using Convolutional Neural Networks.
+In this blog, we will build a neural network that predicts whether a bank customer is satisfied, using a Convolutional Neural Network.
 The dataset contains 370 features.
 Install TensorFlow with pip install tensorflow (or pip install tensorflow-gpu for GPU).

 import numpy as np